K-atc/play-with-kframework/README.md

 ```

-Let's play!
+Let's play with fuzzer!
 ----
+In general, triage of crash inputs produced by fuzzers is hard because crash inputs tells existence of some crash bug but not tells root cause of the bug.

+This demo illustrates how to handle crash inputs to see cause of bug using [rv-match](https://runtimeverification.com/match/) (also known as [c-semantics](https://github.com/kframework/c-semantics)).

 ### Step 0) About demo `simple-bof`
-[simple-bof.c](simple-bof.c) contains buffer overflow bug.
+[simple-bof.c](vuln-sample/simple-bof.c) contains buffer overflow bug.
 Let's see how we triage crash reported by AFL, using K Framework.

 ### Step 1) Check proof of vulnerability
 ```shell